yasinatesim/react-post-list/README.md

 ## 📖 About

-This project was created to create a medium/large React project folder structure 😋 I developed this project because, I need medium and larger React project folder structure.
+This project was created to create a medium/large React project with React Router and Docker 😎
-I'm preparing for my project **folder structure stack** project soon 😎

 ### 📚Tech Stack